freenas/freenas-docs/userguide/storage.rst

 ZFS redundancy with multiple disks before using :guilabel:`Volume Manager`.
 It is important to realize that different layouts of virtual devices (*vdevs*) affect which operations can be performed on that volume later.
-For example, adding mirrored drives or growing the size of a vdev can be done on mirrors, but not on RAIDZ arrays.
+For example, drives can be added to a mirror to increase redundancy, but that is not possible with RAIDZ arrays.

 Selecting
 :menuselection:`Storage --> Volumes --> Volume Manager` opens